kshaffer/theory3/assessments.md

 Each fast transcription assignment will contain 2–3 melodies (or bass lines), and each melody (or bass line) will be given a single score on the following 5-point scale.

-- 5 points: a performance-ready transcription (most professional musicians would not be able to tell that it contained mistakes).
+- 6 points: a performance-ready transcription (most professional musicians would not be able to tell that it contained mistakes).
-- 4 points: mostly correct, but with 1–3 mistakes that a professional musician would notice in a performance.
+- 5 points: mostly correct, but with 1–3 mistakes that a professional musician would notice in a performance.
-- 3 points: approaching performability, but more than three noticeable mistakes.
+- 4 points: approaching performability, but more than three noticeable mistakes.
-- 2 points: a (mostly) complete attempt, but not performable.
+- 3 points: a mostly complete attempt (more than half), but not accurate enough to be performable.
+- 3 points: about half complete.
-- 1 point: an incomplete attempt.
+- 1 point: a mostly incomplete attempt.
 - 0 points: not attempted, or attempt reflects little-to-no substantive effort.

 The grade for the assignment will be the total score of all the melodies included on the assignment.